 This is a daily, optimistic, 'photos and comments' blog.
 I make no judgements (only occasionally), just notes.
 If you wish to comment in any way at all, please feel free.
 Everything and everyone (except the obdurate and dictatorial) is very welcome.

-I was born just south of London, but for the past 46 years I've lived in S W France.
+I was born just south of London, but for the past 50 years I've lived in S W France.
 I am a painter by profession, and writer by desire.
-Lady Magnon and I live in an ancient cottage, in a tiny village, in perfectly tranquil countryside.
-We have a vegetable garden called 'Haddock's' (this may crop up from time to time), plenty of fruit trees, and a view that takes the breath away; we also have a Border Collie called Billy.
+Lady Magnon and I live between an ancient cottage in a tiny village in perfectly tranquil French countryside, and a bijou townhouse in Brighton UK.
+In France we have plenty of fruit trees, all situated amongst a view that takes the breath away, in the UK we have a handkerchief sized patio.
+We also have a Border Collie called Billy.
 I try to treat our planet with respect, and encourage others to do likewise (without preaching).

 Contentment is a glass of red, a plate of charcuterie, and a slice of good country bread.
 Perfect!